othermod/PSPi-Version-6/README.md

 ## Getting Started

-Get up and running and get more detailed information on the PSPi 6 [Getting Started](https://github.com/othermod/PSPi-Version-6/tree/main/docs/Getting_Started.md) page.
+Get up and running and get more detailed information on the PSPi 6 [Getting Started](https://github.com/othermod/PSPi-Version-6/wiki) wiki.

 ## Compatibility